-To summarise, indicators of Organised Immigration Crime in the care sector can include:
+To summarise, indicators of abuse of the visa process and Organised Immigration Crime in the care sector can include:

-- be seeking work that does not comply with regulations around sponsorship - disclosing they are not employed by their sponsor organisation - the sponsor organisation not having CQC registration or contracts in place to provide employment for workers
+- be seeking work that does not comply with regulations around sponsorship - disclosing they are not provided with work by their sponsor organisation - the sponsor organisation not having CQC registration or contracts in place to provide employment for workers

-- multiple individuals linked to a sponsor organisation providing 'scripted' responses - High turnover of staff - charging large amounts of money for e.g. certificates of sponsorship or the Immigration Skills Charge.
+- multiple individuals linked to a sponsor organisation providing 'scripted' responses - High turnover of staff of sponsor employer - charging large amounts of money for e.g. certificates of sponsorship or the Immigration Skills Charge.
 The current cost (November 2023) for these are £239 for certificates and £1,000 per year for the Skills charge.
 These costs cannot be passed on to the employee. - Large fees being charged may also indicate debt bondage, as the employee may be expected to pay it off from wages if they were not able to meet the cost at point of application.